+- FC-3.2.2

-Conventional bank licensees must be able to produce this information for inspection immediately upon request by the CBB.
+- Conventional bank licensees must be able to produce this information for inspection immediately upon request by the CBB.

+- FC-3.2.3

-Conventional bank licensees must not transfer funds for customers to a person or organisation in another country by any means other than through an Authorised Money Transferor.
+Conventional bank licensees must not transfer funds for customers to a person or organisation in another country by any means other than through an authorised MVTS provider.
 Where a licensee is found to be in contravention of this rule, the Central Bank will not hesitate to impose sanctions upon that licensee (and in serious cases may revoke that licensee's license).